 We met the concierge team of San Ignacio Resort Hotel before we’d even seen our room, a fact that showcases the priority here.
 Yes, our suite, one of three at the hotel, was excellent.

 Magnificent, actually, with ample living space and a wide balcony overlooking what my son and I dubbed the ‘tree of life,’ home to iguanas and toucans.
-But guests come to San Ignacio for the adventures that await in the outdoors first, relaxation and pampering, second.

 Pro Tip: Book your San Ignacio Resort stay through Booking.com.
 They guarantee the best prices and no booking fees!